 cattle watching wild horses load onto a semi trailer … copyright 2012 Laura Leigh, all rights reserved

 In the 19th century western expansion saw ranchers/farmers purchase parcels of land that they felt were of value.
-Areas where water sources, higher elevations, etc made the land less desirable they left the land to public domain.
+Areas where a lack of water sources, in higher elevations, etc that made the land less desirable for livestock they left the land to public domain.
 Ranchers would use lands in the public domain for grazing as well, but felt they were not valuable enough for purchase.
 In states like Nevada that amounted to 85% of the land base.

 The federal system of grazing management began with the Land Ordinance of 1785 and the Northwest Ordinance of 1787.
 After the American Revolution this facilitated the systematic survey and settlement of the lands that the original 13 colonies ceded to the federal government.
 Congress established the General Land Office in 1812 to oversee the disposition of federal lands.
 The Homestead Act and Mining Law of 1872 were added as western expansion continued.
 (The Homestead Act was responsible for many of the properties still passed down to new generations in the present day western states).